Audi RS6 Avant estate review

 The Audi RS6 Avant is arguably the most fitting flagship model for the brand, even considering the V10-engined R8 supercar.
 The German marque forged its reputation building classy, well-engineered executive cars, and the RS6 Avant's immense performance seems all the more impressive given its estate bodywork.

-Lurking behind its honeycombe grille is a 4.0-litre twin-turbocharged V8 petrol engine producing 592bhp, which helps the car shrug off its two-tonne weight to get from 0-62mph in 3.6 seconds.
+Lurking behind its honeycomb grille is a 4.0-litre twin-turbocharged V8 petrol engine producing 592bhp, which helps the car shrug off its two-tonne weight to get from 0-62mph in 3.6 seconds.
 Audi's famous quattro four-wheel drive and an eight-speed gearbox help here, leaving the driver to hold onto the RS6’s perforated steering wheel for dear life as it leaves sports cars trailing in its wake.
+You’d need an electric car such as the Porsche Taycan Cross Turismo to go much faster.

 The handling is better than ever, with accurate steering and agility that's helped by an all-wheel-steering system.
 This can turn the rear wheels by a few degrees, quelling understeer and helping the RS6 feel almost as lithe as a rear-wheel drive car in some situations.
 When you want to calm things down, the Audi's V8 can also assume a more reserved, hushed personality, while the suspension does a reasonable job of soaking up bumps.